ankostis/Garden/inbox.md

 # Inbox

-Write here disorganized notes to be categorized later.
+Disorganized notes here, to be categorized later.